Skin Effect

-Skin effect is a phenomenon that affects the performance of conductors carrying alternating current (AC).
-Unlike direct current (DC), which distributes the current evenly throughout the conductor, AC current causes non-uniform current distribution on the conductor’s surface.
-This article will explore the factors influencing skin effect and its impact on conductor resistance.
-By understanding these factors, we can optimize conductor design and minimize the adverse effects on the skin effect.
+When you work with conductors carrying alternating current (AC), you’ll notice a phenomenon called the skin effect.
+Unlike direct current (DC), which spreads evenly throughout the conductor, AC causes the current to concentrate near the surface.
+In this discussion, we’ll explore the factors that influence the skin effect and understand its impact on conductor resistance.
+By understanding these factors, we can make better design choices and reduce the negative effects of the skin effect on conductor performance.

 Factors Affecting Skin Effect